-On March 11, 2014, the Company entered into the Syndicated Credit Facility, a \$70 million senior secured credit facility with Capital One, as the administrative agent, and with Capital One and the other banks, (the "Lenders"), in the Syndicated Credit Facility.
-On May 30, 2014, the Company and the Lenders entered into the First Amendment (the "First Amendment") to the Syndicated Credit Facility.
-The First Amendment provides for, among other things, the creation of certain structured subsidiaries of the Company (the "Structured Subsidiaries"), which will not be guarantors under the Syndicated Credit Facility and which will be permitted to incur debt outside of the Syndicated Credit Facility, subject to certain conditions.
-The assets of the Structured Subsidiaries will not be considered collateral under the Syndicated Credit Facility.
-The First Amendment contains additional covenants such as the Company's minimum consolidated tangible net worth, excluding Structured Subsidiaries, will be no less than \$50.0 million, calculated quarterly, limitations regarding industry concentration and an anti-hoarding provision to protect the collateral under the Syndicated Credit Facility.
-This Syndicated Credit Facility amends and restated in its entirety the Credit Facility.
+On March 11, 2014, the Company entered into a \$70 million senior secured revolving credit facility (the "Syndicated Credit Facility") with Capital One, as the administrative agent, and with Capital One and the other banks, (the "Lenders").
+This Syndicated Credit Facility amends and restates in its entirety the Credit Facility.
 Borrowings under the Syndicated Credit Facility bear interest, subject to the Company's election, on a per annum basis equal to (i) the adjusted LIBOR rate plus 2.75% or (ii) the base rate plus 1.75%.
 The base rate is defined as the higher of (a) the prime rate or (b) the Federal Funds Rate (as defined in the credit agreement) plus 0.5%.
 The adjusted LIBOR rate is defined in the credit agreement for the Syndicated Credit Facility as the LIBOR rate plus such amount as adjusted for statutory reserve requirements for Eurocurrency liabilities.
-The Company pays unused commitment fees of 0.25% per annum on the unused lender commitment under the Syndicated Credit Facility if more than 50% of the Syndicated Credit Facility is being used and a commitment fee of 0.375% per annum on the unused lender commitments under the Syndicated Credit Facility if less than 50% of the Syndicated Credit Facility is being used.
-The Syndicated Credit Facility has a three year term, with two one-year extension options, subject to approval of the Lenders.
-Additionally, the Syndicated Credit Facility has an accordion provision allowing borrowing capacity to increase to \$150 million.
+The Company pays unused commitment fees of 0.25% per annum on the unused lender commitment under the Syndicated Credit Facility if less than 50% of the Syndicated Credit Facility is being used.
+On May 30, 2014, the Company and the Lenders entered into the First Amendment (the "First Amendment") to the Syndicated Credit Facility.
+The First Amendment provides for, among other things, the creation of certain structured subsidiaries of the Company (the "Structured Subsidiaries"), which are not guarantors under the Syndicated Credit Facility and which are permitted to incur debt outside of the Syndicated Credit Facility, subject to certain conditions.
+The assets of the Structured Subsidiaries are not considered collateral under the Syndicated Credit Facility.
+The First Amendment contains additional covenants such as the Company maintaining a minimum consolidated tredit Facility.
+On September 22, 2014, the Company entered into a Second Amendment ("Second Amendment") to the Syndicated Credit Facility.
+The Second Amendment ("Second Amendment") to the Syndicated Credit Facility.
+The Sinte Amendment contains additional covenants such as the Company maintaining a

 Borrowings under the Syndicated Credit Facility are secured by all of the Company's assets, except the assets of Structured Subsidiaries, as well as all of the assets, and a pledge of equity ownership interests, of any future subsidiaries of the Company, which would be joined as guarantors.
-The credit agreement for the Syndicated Credit Facility contains affirmative and negative covenants usual and customary for credit facilities of this nature, including, but not limited to: (i) maintaining an interest coverage ratio of at least 2.0 to 1.0, which was 5.1 to 1 for the three months ended June 30, 2014, (ii) maintaining an asset coverage ratio of at least 2.25 to 1.0, which was 2.9 to 1 as of June 30, 2014, and (iii) maintaining minimum consolidated tangible net worth, excluding the Structured Subsidiaries, of at least \$50 million, which was approximately \$100.3 million as of June 30, 2014.
-Additionally, the Company must provide information to Capital One on a regular basis, preserve the Company's corporate existence, comply with applicable laws, including the 1940 Act, pay obligations when they become due, and invest the proceeds of the Offering in accordance with its investment objectives and strategies (as set forth in the Syndicated Credit Facility).
+The credit agreement for the Syndicated Credit Facility contains affirmative and negative covenants usual and customary for credit facilities of this nature, including, but not limited to maintaining a certain interest coverage ratio and an asset coverage ratio, maintaining a minimum consolidated tangible net worth, excluding the Structured Subsidiaries, limitations regarding industry concentration, and an antihoarding provision to protect the collateral under the Syndicated Credit Facility.
 Further, the credit agreement contains usual and customary default provisions including, without limitation: (i) a default in the payment of interest and principal; (ii) insolvency or bankruptcy of the Company; (iii) a material adverse change in the Company's business; or (iv) breach of any covenant, representation or warranty in the loan agreement or other credit documents and failure to cure such breach within defined periods.
 Additionally, the Syndicated Credit Facility requires the Company to obtain written approval from the administrative agent prior to entering into any material amendment, waiver or other modification of any provision of the Advisory Agreement.
-As of June 30, 2014, the Company was not aware of any instances of noncompliance with covenants related to the Syndicated Credit Facility.
+As of September 30, 2014, the Company was not aware of any instances of noncompliance with covenants related to the Syndicated Credit Facility.
 The maturity date of the Syndicated Credit Facility is March 11, 2017, and the Company has two, one-year extension options subject to Lender approval.